klessydra/T13x/README.md

 Extensions made to this version:

--Four scratchpad memories of size 512-bytes, having dual read and write data ports of 128-bit bus width.The Scratchpads are nicknamed A,B,C,D and they are mapped for the following addresses respectively
+-Four scratchpad memories of size 512-bytes, having dual data ports for read and write bus width being 128-bit.The Scratchpads are nicknamed A,B,C,D and they are mapped at the following addresses respectively

   - 0x00109000 -> 0x001091FF (scA)
   - 0x00109200 -> 0x001093FF (scB)